 Coriander vs. Cilantro

 There is sometimes some confusion with the distinction between coriander and cilantro because the two terms are used interchangeably in other parts of the world.
-The name cilantro comes from the Spanish word for coriander, or Chinese parsley (I know, confusing!).
+The name cilantro comes from the Spanish word for coriander or Chinese parsley (I know, confusing!).

 Many European recipes, for instance, use the term coriander to refer to both the spice and the herb, aka coriander seeds and coriander leaves.
-In the United States, however, the seeds are called coriander while the leaves are called cilantro.
+In the United States, however, the seeds are called coriander, while the leaves are called cilantro.

 Here is how I think about it:

-Coriander is the seed or spice of the plant that can be used for seasoning.
+| Coriander | the seed or spice of the plant that can be used for seasoning. |

-Cilantro is the fresh, leafy part of the plant used for garnish and finishing touches.
+| Cilantro | the fresh, leafy part of the plant used for garnish and finishing touches. |

-How to Make Coriander Powder
+How to Make Homemade Coriander Powder

 Coriander powder is an easy 2-step process - all it takes is a bit of roasting and grinding.
 Let's see how it's done.
-If you wish to grind it without roasting, simply skip to step 4.
+If you wish to grind it without roasting, skip to step 4.

-Step 1: Roasting Coriander Seeds
+Step 1: Roast Coriander Seeds

 Step 2: Grinding Coriander Seeds

-How to Use Coriander Powder - Recipes with Ground Coriander
+How to Use Coriander Powder

-Coriander powder adds a fresh pop of flavor to many spice blends, including garam masala, curry powder and taco seasoning.
-But it is also a widely used spice for meat, vegetables, rice, tacos, burritos and even desserts.
+Coriander powder adds a fresh pop of flavor to many spice blends, including garam masala, curry powder, and taco seasoning.
+But it is also a widely used spice for meat, vegetables, rice, tacos, burritos, and so much more.
+Here are some of my favorite recipes with ground coriander:

 - Vegetable Biryani